dvla/dvla.github.io/content/posts/2023-06-faker-maker-chaos-update/index.md

 ## Introducing Chaos for FakerMaker

+FakerMaker v1.4 introduces chaos mode.

 Let's explore the `some_fancy_object` example from earlier.
-This time with Chaos enabled.
+This time with chaos enabled.

 ```ruby
 FakerMaker.factory :some_fancy_object, naming: :json do